-Construction engineers or resident engineers should conduct a tailgate safety meeting with all employees who are new to the project to discuss the project and potential safety issues that might arise because of contractor operations.
+Construction engineers, resident engineers or designated personnel should conduct a tailgate safety meeting with all employees who are new to the project to discuss the project and potential safety issues that might arise because of contractor operations.

 Tailgate safety meetings should be project-specific.
-Topics to discuss might include: upcoming work; specialty work, such as crane critical picks and confined space entry; review of incidents; or the most recent project safety audit.
+Topics to discuss might include: upcoming work; specialty work, such as crane critical picks and confined space entry; review of incidents; or the most recent project safety review report.
+Record the meetings on the Tailgate Safety Meeting electronic application and include all the attendees on Form PM-S-0110, "Safety Meeting Report."